 EPA’s Jan.
 31, 2013 disapproval of Oregon’s ammonia criteria results in Oregon retaining its currently effective ammonia criteria that are based on EPA recommendations from 1985 (criteria last approved by EPA).
 These criteria are in Table 30 and are dependent on pH and temperature using the ammonia calculator located on the toxics website.
 Until Oregon adopts revised criteria for ammonia and EPA approves those revisions, the criteria in Table 30 remain effective for Clean Water Act purposes.

 The revised ammonia criteria protect sensitive freshwater mussels and snails.
 Current information indicates that freshwater mussels and snails are present in many waterbodies across Oregon.
 The adopted criteria are expressed as Total Ammonia Nitrogen (NH3 and NH4) and continue to be dependent on the pH and temperature of water.

 Prior to initiating this rulemaking, DEQ met with stakeholders to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
 Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt revisions.
 Given this input, DEQ did not form an advisory committee for this rulemaking.

 In addition to ammonia revisions, the proposed rule would correct an error made in 2003 for the basin-specific pH standard for the main stem Snake River.
-The current standard incorrectly applies the standard to river miles 260-335 of the Snake River.
+The current standard incorrectly identifies river miles 260-335 for the Snake River.
 This rule revision would correct that error to ensure that the pH standard applies throughout the main stem Snake River in Oregon.
-DEQ also is proposing to make clarifying comments, noting that EPA disapproved the statewide narrative natural conditions criterion at OAR 340-041-0007(2) and numeric natural conditions criterion under the temperature standard informing the reader that due to EPA's disapproval of these provisions, the conditions are no longer applicable for federal Clean Water Act purposes.
-Finally, DEQ proposes to amend basin-specific standards for the Umatilla Basin and remove a term from the definitions section to be consistent with EPA’s partial disapproval of DEQ’s site-specific criteria and use designations for the West Division Main Canal that EPA adopted in 2012.
+DEQ also proposes to add notes to the statewide narrative natural conditions criterion at OAR 340-041-0007(2) and numeric natural conditions criterion under the temperature standard informing the reader that due to EPA's disapproval of these provisions, the conditions are no longer applicable for federal Clean Water Act purposes.
+Finally, DEQ proposes to amend basin-specific standards for the Umatilla Basin and remove a term from the definitions section to be consistent with EPA’s partial disapproval of site-specific criteria and use designations for the West Division Main Canal near Hermiston that EQC adopted in 2012.